fshowalter/movielog/reviews/lawyer-man-1932.md

 slug: lawyer-man-1932
 ---

 William Powell plays a womanizing Lower East Side lawyer who joins a prestigious uptown firm.
 His rising star attracts the attention of local political boss John Gilmurry.
-Powell rebuffs Gilmurry's advances, only to lose the moral high ground when he accepts a breach of promise case from a seductive actress against a well-connected doctor.
+Powell rebuffs Gilmurry's advances, only to lose the moral high ground when he accepts a breach of promise case from a seductive actress.
 Ignoring advice to drop the case, Powell becomes entangled in a manufactured scandal, leading to his ruin.
 Vowing to fight back, Powell promises to "fight dirty" to take down those who wronged him.

 <!-- end -->